Transitional Cell Cancer of the Renal Pelvis and Ureter Library

 These and other signs and symptoms may be caused by transitional cell cancer of the renal pelvis and ureter or by other conditions.
 There may be no signs or symptoms in the early stages.
 Signs and symptoms may appear as the tumor grows.
 Check with your doctor if you have any of the following:

 - A pain in the back that doesn't go away.

 - Painful or frequent urination.

-Tests that examine the abdomen and kidneys are used to detect (find) and diagnose transitional cell cancer of the renal pelvis and ureter.
+Tests that examine the abdomen and kidneys are used to diagnose transitional cell cancer of the renal pelvis and ureter.